oracle-livelabs/analytics-ai/modern-data-warehouse/create-odi-repo/create-odi-repo.md

     ![Update Connection Details](./images/edit-master-repo-connection-info.png "Update Connection Details")

-3. Test and connection and make sure that the test is successful, fixing any errors encountered along the way.
+3. Test the connection and make sure that it is successful, fixing any errors encountered along the way.

     ![Test Connection to Master Repository](./images/test-connection-to-master-repository.png "Test Connection to Master Repository")